The sample comes from the outer part of your bone. It's different from a marrow biopsy, which takes the cells from deep inside.

 You will get medicine to help you sleep and numb the area where the biopsy will be done.
 The doctor makes a small cut in your skin over the bone and removes a piece of it.

-She closes the hole in your skin with stitches or tape strips.
+They close the hole in your skin with stitches or tape strips.
 Someone will put a bandage on the opening.

 After the Procedure